renovatebot/renovatebot.github.io/src/index.md

 - Missing out on bug fixes or new features
 - Getting further into "technical debt"
-- Increasing the time needed to fix vulnerabilities
+- Decreasing the time needed to fix vulnerabilities

 Renovate allows projects to get, and stay, up-to-date.
 Developers can use the saved time on more important duties.